narc0tiq/YARM/README.md

 YARM's remote interface is grown as needed; there are only a few functions currently:

 - `remote.call("YARM", "reset_player", player_name_or_index)`: sets the target player's character to be whatever the player has selected (if it's of a compatible type, of course) and clears out internal data relative to the player.
-- `remote.call("YARM", "show_expando", player_name_or_index)` and the equivalent `"hide_expando"`: provides programmatic hooks to toggle the expando.
-Both return a boolean true if YARM was expandoed before the remote call, and false if it was not.
-This is an opportunity to return the expando to its previous setting after use.
+- `remote.call("YARM", "reset_ui", player_name_or_index)`: destroys the target player's YARM UI, forcing it to be recreated (hopefully correctly) at the next UI update cycle (about every 5 seconds).
+- `remote.call("YARM", "set_filter", player_name_or_index, new_filter)`: provides programmatic hooks to change the active filter.
+The filter value may be 'none', 'warnings', or 'all' -- other values are unsupported.
+The previously active filter is returned.
 - `remote.call("YARM", "get_on_site_updated_event_id")`: returns the identifier for the `on_site_updated` event, detailed below.
 You should probably call this every time mods are initialized, as it is set in the main `control.lua` runtime.

 Additionally, there is one event: